 Exploratory Data Analysis

 An initial exploration of the datasets were conducted to examine the structure, variance, and amount of available data for analysis.
-Summary statistics were compiled and presented in tables x and y in Appendix A. Additionally, the total percent of missing records grouped by location were compiled to see if any locations lacked a significant volume of records.
+Summary statistics were compiled and presented in Tables x and y in Appendix A. Additionally, the total percent of missing records grouped by location were compiled to see if any locations lacked a significant volume of records.
 Fortunately, the dataset is relatively up-to-date and most countries have a sufficient amount of data for evaluation in terms of COVID-19 cases, however some countries are not as up-to-date with their variant sequencing records, so evaluations regarding COVID-19 variants may be unreliable in those cases.

 To begin the exploratory analysis, data concerning the United States were the initial focus for visualization in an attempt to identify any patterns or relationships between the proportion of COVID-19 variants sequenced and various other measures such as new cases, deaths, hospitalizations, and vaccinations.
 Figure 1 below depicts the proportion of covid variants against the number of new COVID-19 cases per million in the USA.
 Some significant patterns can be seen here which reflect the general narrative surrounding the COVID-19 Variants in the US such as the first dip in cases as vaccines were made available to the public, the second wave as the Delta variant increased in prevalence, and the third extremely large wave of cases as Omicron increased in prevalence.
 It should be noted that there is a delay between the measures and variant proportions due to the fact that it takes time for variant sequencing to be completed, and will often be behind by some time depending on how quickly each country is able to complete and report their sequencing.
 By comparing the trends seen in Figure 1 against the trends seen in Figures x-y (Appendix A) one can see how the vaccines initially seemed to cause a strong decrease in cases, deaths, and hospitalizations, but even though vaccinations increased over time, the introduction of the Alpha, Delta, and Omicron variants all came with increases in cases, hospitalizations, and deaths.
 Fortunately, the number of new deaths never reached the same peak that was reached in early 2021 as vaccines were first becoming available to the public, suggesting that the vaccines did play a role in reducing the number of deaths.